harshilshah250504/Hotel-Mystique-Magic/README.md

-# Hotel-Mystique-Magic
+# hotel-website
-USING HTML CSS JAVASCRIPT BOOTSTRAP AND DRIFT THIS WEBSITE IS CREATED.
+I developed this mistique magic hotel website using HTML CSS and javascript and bootstrap and drift